Microsoft shutting down LinkedIn in China

 It comes after the career-networking site faced questions for blocking the profiles of some journalists.

-Microsoft will launch a jobs-only version of the site, called InJobs, later this year.
+LinkedIn will launch a jobs-only version of the site, called InJobs, later this year.

 But this will not include a social feed or the ability to share or post articles.